Simulating lossy Gaussian boson sampling with matrix product operators

 \section{Discussion}

-In this work, our use of the state-of-the-art hardware accelerator Nvidia A100 GPU allows symmetric tensor network simulations to exploit the latest advancements in computing technologies and opens up more opportunities to investigate interesting physical systems computationally.
-Beyond GPUs, other hardware accelerator platforms, such as FPGAs \cite{fpga} and TPUs \cite{tpu}, could offer additional opportunities.
-This is made especially approachable with the advent of high-level abstractions for heterogeneous device programming such as SYCL \cite{sycl}.
-More important, however, are the scientific opportunities beyond engineering.

-It is clear that to experimentally demonstrate hard-to-simulate boson sampling, we must operate in an intermediate regime where the number of photons and entanglement is high enough while the depth of the interferometer is low enough to avoid unfavorable loss.
-However, the usefulness of the experiments and algorithms that this restriction allows remains an open question.
-While our tensor network simulation technique allows us to draw a theoretical conclusion regarding the scaling of complexity with respect to loss, new efforts on boson sampling will inevitably try to avoid any type of unfavorable loss scaling and limit the interferometer depth.
-It is precisely the competition between entanglement generation and photons loss management that future experimental designs will need to optimize, and it will be necessary to classically simulate this interplay to further our understanding in a new era of potentially useful boson sampling.
+We show analytically that the matrix product operator entanglement entropy of boson sampling scales logarithmically under high loss, which we numerically verify using $U(1)$ symmetric tensor networks.
+We also numerically observe that increasing the photon number by squeezing has little impact compared to increasing the number of input squeezed modes.
+The computational complexity is also directly studied by calculating the bond dimension.
+This extends the previous entanglement entropy results for single photon boson sampling to the more experimentally relevant Gaussian boson sampling, and extends the efficient simulation results using classical state approximation algorithms to an algorithm with controllable error, a necessary condition for simulating intermediate-size experiments with practical transmission rates.
+As a result, our analysis is more relevant to current quantum supremacy boson sampling experiments.

 Although the MPO formalism intrinsically assumes a 1D architecture of the interferometer, the fact that we are simulating Haar random unitaries means that our findings are architecture independent.
-However, if we want to simulate high dimensional low depth systems that are not Haar random \cite{Deshpande2022quantum,madsen2022quantum}, one potential direction to move forward is to adopt more exotic tensor networks such as projected entanglement pair states (PEPS), which is a generalization of our tensor network to higher dimensions. $U(1)$ symmetric forms of generic tensor networks can be constructed in principle \cite{singh2011tensor}, and lossy simulations could be achieved by incorporating loss at initialization.
+However, if we want to simulate high dimensional low depth systems that are not Haar random \cite{Deshpande2022quantum,madsen2022quantum}, one potential direction to move forward is to adopt more exotic tensor networks such as projected entanglement pair states (PEPS), and $U(1)$ symmetric forms of generic tensor networks can be constructed in principle \cite{singh2011tensor}.